magento/merchdocs/src/marketing/sales-email-configure.md

 ## Step 1.
 Update the Email Templates

-Make sure that you have updated each [email template ]({% link marketing/email-template-message.md %}) to reflect your brand.
+Make sure to update the [email header]({% link marketing/email-template-header.md %}) template to reflect your brand, and the other [email templates]({% link marketing/email-template-message.md %}) as needed.
 For a complete list of templates, see [Email Template List]({% link marketing/email-template-list.md %}).

 ## Step 2.
 Choose the Type of Transmission